Alkali Lake Industrial Complex, 1985

 I look up and see the doctor at the end of the hall.
 Him.
 I’m too tired to run or to fight, and my stomach hurts from being empty and throwing up.
 He storms toward me, his hands in heavy fists, his eyes harder and hotter behind his crooked glasses than they’ve ever been, but he isn’t yelling.
 His fists are hitting hands, they are killing hands, and he’s never tried that on me before, but I bet he would be good at it.
 I hate this man, I hate him, he makes me bite my tongue so hard it bleeds, it bleeds because I can’t cry, because if I cry- I hide my fingers in my pockets.
 The smooth paper of the matchbooks rubs against my skin.

 For a minute the snow feels good on my skin, but then I wish I’d stolen the soldier’s boots as well.
 His coat is heavy and longer than my knees.
 There’s room in one sleeve for both legs, and that would be nice to do right now, but instead I have to run.
 I pressed snow to my eye as soon as I left, and the snow came back with a dark spot from where the doctor hit me.
 I check again now, but it doesn’t hurt and I can’t feel a cut anywhere.
-I eat the snow instead and it feels good in my throat and belly.
+I eat the snow instead and it feels good.

 The explosions keep happening behind me as I scrape and slide up the sharp, white hill.
 The moon is half full and high up there, trying her best to light my way to the trees, and saying how much she missed me.
 I know by the sound of each explosion how close they are getting to the munitions room.

 I make it to the first tree and lean behind her to catch my breath.
 I climb through the snow from tree to tree, bruising my feet on hidden rocks, until I make it to the top.
 Finally, I can lie down on my belly in the frozen needles without worrying I’ll slide all the way back down.
-The needles are warm once my breath melts them, and the coat is cozy like a bed.
+The needles are warm once my breath melts them, and the coat is cozy.
 I close my eyes.

 The fire has found the room.
 I scream and cover my head with the coat as everything flashes orange.
 There’s a ringing sound in my ears as I stumble back to my feet and try to run in the black forest.
 I bounce off trees and trip over branches in the snow, but keep going, deaf, blind, with numbed feet, keep going.
 I run across footprints going every way, and then I start seeing the lumps in the darkness, smell the dank hallways on them, all the people who decided just to go to sleep in the pine needles and wait until morning.
 Death nearly tricked me again so I run harder, letting my long legs carry me far away from this place.
 There’s a breeze and I rush into it even though my face stings and my lungs are ice.
 The breeze stops but I can hear again, and see a small light up ahead.